 Here is a collection of information resources to find what food banks are near you.
 I hope it helps in these times of need.

-If anyone wants to write about thier experiences of food poverty or otherwise in 21st century Britain get in touch, pseudonyms welcome….
+Below you can find links to the website of the Independent Food Aid Network and a map they have produced showing people where they can connect with their nearest local food bank.
 Member organisations of Independent Food Aid Network operate throughout the UK and provide food aid to people in their communities in a variety of ways.
 Their membership includes over 500 independent food banks.

 How to search their member map:

 Use the scroll wheel or the plus/minus symbol in the bottom left hand of the map to zoom in or out.
 Click and drag using the mouse to navigate to your part of the country.
-Click on a marker to get the name and website of the foodbank.
+Click on a marker to get the name and website of the food bank.
 Visit their website for details.

 (1) Click here for an expanded version of the map.

 (2) In the expanded version, click on the magnifying glass icon to enter a postcode or place name.